Knowledge Base

 Why won't a learner move past a block?

 The block almost certainly has gating enabled.
-That's either an interactive block that needs full interaction (e.g. all accordion panels opened, every tab visited) or an assessment with Require passing to move forward turned on.
+That's either an interactive block that needs full interaction (e.g. all accordion panels opened, every tab or card visited) or an assessment with Require passing to move forward turned on.
 Open the block's settings to check.

 Why does my image look softer than the original?